Jody Dickinson

 Jody Dickinson is an American politician and a Democratic former member of the Arkansas House of Representatives representing District 47 from 2013 to 2015.
-Dickinson served consecutively from January 2009 until January 2013 in the District 58 seat, where she had succeeded her husband, Representative Tommy Dickinson.
+Dickinson served consecutively from January 2009 until January 2013 in the District 58 seat, where she succeeded her husband, Representative Tommy Dickinson.
 Dickinson is registered to vote as a Republican.

 Education

 Dickinson earned her bachelor's degree from the University of Arkansas at Monticello.